-Over the course of his career, Norman Ackroyd has received several public mural commissions, produced in etched stainless steel or bronze.
-Recent commissions include murals for the Main Hall of the British Embassy, Moscow; the Sainsbury Laboratory at Cambridge University depicting the Galapagos Islands; and for the headquarters of Lazards Bank at Green Park, London.
+Over the course of his career, Ackroyd has received several public mural commissions, produced in etched stainless steel or bronze.
+Recent commissions include murals for the Main Hall of the British Embassy in Moscow, the Sainsbury Laboratory at Cambridge University depicting the Galapagos Islands and the headquarters of Lazards Bank at Green Park in London.

-In 2013, Norman Ackroyd was featured in the BBC series What do artists do all day?
-His work is held in many public collections including Tate, London; the British Council Collection; Arts Council Collection, London and British Museum, London.
+In 2013 Ackroyd was featured in the BBC television series What Do Artists Do All Day? and his work is held in many public collections, including the Tate in London, the British Council Collection, the Arts Council Collection and the London and British Museum.

-All the works on display have been generously gifted to the Charity's art collection by the artist.
-Opening at Charing Cross hospital in November 2016, the exhibition will tour to St Mary's and Hammersmith hospitals through 2017.
+All the works on display have been generously gifted to the charity's art collection by the artist.
+After opening at Charing Cross Hospital in November 2016, the exhibition will move to St Mary's and Hammersmith hospitals this year.